seemiller/krazy-koala/rails-from-the-closet-to-kubernetes-deployment.md

 ### Database

 If you have any experience at all with Rails, you know that you can't do anything without a database.
 Ok, you can serve static files, but there are better ways to do that than by running a Rails server.
 Personally, I'm not a huge fan of running a database on any type of virtual or containerized platform.
 In my opinion, a database should be installed on a big honkin' bare metal server with lots of CPU, lots of RAM and lots of disk.
 And if you can afford it, there's an identical machine setting next to it in the rack.
 Except this other server is on a different electrical circuit and network stack.
 If you can't have bare metal, opt for a service like AWS RDS or GCP CloudSQL.
 The managed database services will work pretty well for most use cases, and they come with bells and whistles like snapshots, backups, redundancies in different regions and zones.
 Pivotal Tracker started with MySQL running alongside the Rails application in the closet.
 At BlueBox we had [Percona](https://www.percona.com/software/mysql-database/percona-server) running on bare-metal, and it was awesome.
 AWS RDS and GCP CloudSQL rounded out our databases in the Cloud.

 However, for this exercise, we'll deploy plain old MySQL to our cluster.
 Why MySQL and not Postgres or some other database?
 To be honest, it's what I've always used.
 Pivotal Tracker used it for years, and I used it before joining Pivotal Labs.
 It's what I know and am comfortable with.
 It might not be web scale, but it gets the job done.
 So that's what I'm going to deploy.
 It also helps that the Kubernetes documentation has a nice [example](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/) already worked up with MySQL, which I've drawn inspiration from.

 In deploying our MySQL database, we need to declare three things to Kubernetes:

 - Service
-- Persistent Volume Claim
+- Persistent Volume/Claim
 - Deployment

 Let's start with the service.
 The service will make the database application available to the other pods in the cluster.
 The selector `app: blog` will allow the pods in our future Rails deployment to map to the correct service.
 By specifying `clusterIP: None` we are disabling load-balancing and not allocating a cluster IP address.
 We will have to reference our service by DNS.
 MySQL's well known port is 3306, so we declare the service should use 3306.